Materials science literature

 The properties of silicon carbide are highly dependent on its crystal structure (it can exist in many polytypes), on the quality of the crystal, and on the number and types of defects present.
 Manufacturers of silicon carbide raw material and devices need to monitor and control these attributes to enhance yield.
 The first step in controlling these parameters is to measure them repeatably and quantifiably.
 Renishaw’s Raman systems are ideal for this.

-Application note: Analyse graphene with the inVia Raman microscope
+Application note: Analyse 2D materials with the inVia Qontor confocal Raman microscope

-With so many unique properties, working with graphene can be challenging.
-Whether it is large films or small discrete flakes, Renishaw’s inVia confocal Raman microscope gives you reliable results, quickly and easily.
+With so many unique properties, working with 2D materials can be challenging.
+Whether it is large regions, uneven samples, or small discrete flakes, Renishaw’s inVia Qontor confocal Raman microscope gives you reliable results, quickly and easily.

 Application note: Analyse lithium-ion batteries with the inVia™ confocal Raman microscope